 The target population for this study will be residents from at least three subsidized housing communities in Washington, D.C., perhaps to conduct a cross-sectional comparison of residents in different housing programs such as HCV, RAD and LIHTC.

-Purposive sampling will be utilized to ensure eligible participants meet the inclusion/exclusion criteria until a sample size of fifty in each housing complex is attained.
-Permission to recruit participants will be secured from first establish access through the property management company, second the property manager and third flyers to participate in the survey will be distributed throughout the building as well as invitations to participate in focus groups that provide snacks.
+Purposive sampling will ensure eligible participants meet the inclusion/exclusion criteria until a sample size of fifty in each housing complex is attained.
+Permission to recruit participants will be secured from first establish access through the property management company, second, the property manager, and third, flyers to participate in the survey will be distributed throughout the building as well as invitations to participate in focus groups that provide snacks.
 Other incentives will be determined.

-Snowball sampling will be utilized to encourage broader participation on social media until a sample size of fifty is attained.
+Snowball sampling will encourage broader participation on social media until a sample size of fifty is attained.

 Data Analysis Plan

-Qualitative:

 This study will utilize Creswell and Poth’s Data Analysis Spiral for qualitative data analysis: Step One: Managing and organizing the data (data preparation), Step Two: Reading and memoing emergent ideas, Step Three: Describing and classifying codes into themes, Step Four: Developing and assessing interpretations, Step Five: Representing and visualizing the data.

-WORKS CITED
+References

 Au, A. (2019).
 The embodiment of social capital at individual and communal levels: Action, rewards, inequality, and new directions.
 [Social capital at individual and communal levels] The International Journal of Sociology and Social Policy, 39(9), 812-830. https://doi.org/10.1108/IJSSP-04-2019-0078